atsid/18f-RFQ993471-POOL1/DeveloperREADME.md

 ## Live Reload

 If you prefer a live-reload environment during development, use `gulp watch`.
-This will automatically open your browser to http://localhost:8000/18f-RFQ993471-POOL1, and watch for file changes to automatically refresh itself.
+This will serve up the static content at http://localhost:8000/18f-RFQ993471-POOL1, *and* watch for file changes to automatically refresh itself.

-The difference between `npm start` and `gulp watch` is so you have a live-reload option if you don't mind a little system load.
+The only difference between `npm start` and `gulp watch` is so you have a live-reload option if you don't mind a little bit of CPU load.

 ## Other Servers

 If you'd rather use a separate server such as Apache, copy the app folder into the server directory after install, and everything should load up.
-For example, if your Apache DocumentRoot is /Users/USERNAME/apache and you've cloned into a folder called "18f", copy the 18f directory into there and then navigate to http://localhost/18f.
+For example, if your Apache DocumentRoot is /Users/USERNAME/apache and you've cloned into a folder called "18f-RFQ993471-POOL1", copy the 18f-RFQ993471-POOL1 directory into there and then navigate to http://localhost/18f-RFQ993471-POOL1.

 To make this a little cleaner, you can run `gulp build` to get only what you need in the `dist` folder and copy those contents to your server directly.
 This will avoid a lot of unnecessary file copying from places like node_modules.